 ProfessionalsJohn P. Carlin

-John P. Carlin is co-head of Paul Weiss’s Cybersecurity & Data Protection practice and a deeply accomplished litigator who advises industry-leading organizations on matters involving privacy and cybersecurity, crisis management, Committee on Foreign Investment in the United States (CFIUS), sanctions and export control, white collar defense and internal investigations.
+John P. Carlin is co-chair of Paul Weiss’s Cybersecurity & Data Protection practice and co-chair of the Digital Technology Group.
+John is a deeply accomplished litigator who advises industry-leading organizations on matters involving privacy and cybersecurity, crisis management, Committee on Foreign Investment in the United States (CFIUS), sanctions and export control, white collar defense and internal investigations.
 He has served as a top-level official in both Republican and Democratic administrations, including as the Acting Deputy Attorney General of the United States, as the top national security official for the U.S. Department of Justice, as the Chief of Staff of the FBI and as an experienced Assistant United States Attorney.
 Mr. Carlin has been featured or cited as a leading authority on cyber and economic espionage matters by numerous major media outlets, including The New York Times, The Washington Post, The Wall Street Journal, The Los Angeles Times, USA Today, CBS’s 60 Minutes, NBC’s Meet the Press, PBS’s Newshour, ABC’s Nightline and Good Morning America, NPR, CNN and Vanity Fair, among others.

 Appointed Acting Deputy Attorney General and then Principal Associate Deputy Attorney General to Deputy Attorney General Lisa Monaco (January 2021-July 2022), John occupied “one of the most powerful and under-the-radar posts in the Justice Department,” according to The New York Times, advising on major prosecutions, such as the January 6 investigation, and other top DOJ priorities, including FBI oversight, cryptocurrency theft and investigations of actors known to have helped Russia evade sanctions.
 He also played a pivotal role in instituting the DOJ’s current approach to cybersecurity, national security and corporate criminal enforcement.